evshary/blockchain_poc_rust/README.md

 ## TODO

+* Able to verify transactions with keys
-* Adjust the difficulties
+* Able to manage the account
-* Use tokio
 * Add protobuf
-* Able to manage the account
 * Able to communicate with other node
 * Implement CLI command
 * Support Zenoh